Locality-aware Parallel Decoding for Efficient Autoregressive Image Generation¶

 Key Findings¶

-- The locality-aware schedule significantly outperforms raster, random, and Halton orderings.
+- Locality-aware scheduling is significantly superior to raster, random, and Halton sequences.

 - Zero-shot image editing (class-conditional editing, inpainting, outpainting) is naturally supported.